Finding Your Feline Best Friend

-If you have never owned a cat before then you need to go adopt one today!
+If you have never owned a cat before, then you need to go adopt one today!
 But wait, don't just run out there and pick a random cat because it's cute.
-There is a lot of thought that goes into picking the perfect feline for your home and lifestyle.
+There is a lot of thought that goes into picking the perfect feline to suit your home and lifestyle.
 Cats have needs just like we do.

 It is good to adopt from a place/someone who knows what the cat's temperament and dislikes are.
 Some cats don't get along with dogs or children but then others are completely the opposite and love having all the playmates in the world.
 Some cats naturally want to spend time outside while others are content with being indoor couch potatoes all day (like my cat).

-If the shelter tells you that Jazzy doesn't like kids and that he needs a home with just adults, listen to them.
+If the shelter tells you that Jazzy doesn't like kids and he needs a home with just adults, listen to them.
 Never try to force a cat to accept an environment it deems uncomfortable.
-If you don't listen and that cat lashes out at your child who maybe pulled his tail, then that injury is all on you.
+If you don't listen and that cat lashes out at your child who may have pulled his tail, then that injury is on you.

 So always listen to the advice or read the descriptions of the different fluffy friends you are thinking of adopting.
 If you don't, then it's pretty obvious that you will not gain the amazing best friend relationship with your cat.
 If anything you will probably gain resentment.

-My cat that I currently own came from a home that could no longer keep her.
-Since she came from a home there was no trial period.
-Even so, I lucked out and found my perfect kitty soul mate, Bailey.
-Despite not having a trial period to make sure she would adapt to my husband and I, everything worked out.
-I could tell within a 7 day period that she was going to be comfortable and be the perfect fit for our family.
+The cat that I currently own came from a home that could no longer keep her.
+Since she came from a home, there was no trial period.
+Even so, I lucked out and found my perfect kitty soulmate, Bailey.
+Despite not having a trial period to make sure she would adapt to my husband and me, everything worked out.
+I could tell within a seven-day period that she was going to be comfortable and be the perfect fit for our family.

-Now a few years after I got her I tried adopting another cat.
-This time I did it through a shelter and got a 14 day trial period.
-The shelter didn't know of any problems this new cat had but it was easy to tell that she was scared.
-So I took her home and introduced her to Bailey.
+A few years later, I tried adopting another cat.
+This time I did it through a shelter and got a 14-day trial period.
+The shelter didn't know of any problems this new cat had, but it was easy to tell that she was scared.
+I took her home and introduced her to Bailey.
 It was awful.
 The new cat loved me but hated Bailey and my husband.
-She bossed poor Bailey around who didn't know what was happening.
-It was just a massive disaster.
+She bossed poor Bailey around who didn't even know what was happening.
+It was a massive disaster.
 I kept the cat for the 14 days but saw no signs that she was going to settle in and make peace.
-Unfortunately this meant she had to go back to the shelter but it was for the best.
+Unfortunately, this meant she had to go back to the shelter, but it was for the best.

 Once you find the feline that loves being part of your home that is when the fun begins.
-Cats are full of personality and the love to show it off.
-Some are low key and lounge most the day, some are clumsy, some have deadly precision when pouncing, some are sassy, etc..
-There are so many types of cats there is no way to cover them all.
+Cats are full of personality and have plenty of love to give.
+Some are low key and lounge most the day, some are clumsy, some have deadly precision when pouncing, some are sassy, etc. There are so many types of cats there is no way to cover them all.
 So I will give you a look at what my cat and I have developed for a relationship.